Tiamat-Tech/elements/README.md

 A **&lt;Drawer&gt;** component may be placed somewhere within the &lt;Wrapper&gt; component, but outside the &lt;Track&gt; component.
 It can be used to contain one or more control elements or other React nodes.

 ## Controls
 The following control components include built-in interactivity on click and touch events.
-They may be placed anywhere within the &lt;Provider&gt; component and can accept a `children` prop to wrap its behavior around any React node.
+They may be placed anywhere within the &lt;Provider&gt; component and can accept a `children` prop to wrap its logic and behavior around any React node.

 - **&lt;Start&gt;** moves to the first slide
 - **&lt;Backward&gt;** moves to the previous slide